Neural Ray-Tracing: Learning Surfaces and Reflectance for Relighting and View Synthesis: Introduction

-Previous works on implicit neural radiance and reflectance representations~\cite{mildenhall2020nerf, flynn2019deepview, kar2017learning, mildenhall2019llff, srinivasan2019viewextrapolationmultiplaneimages, zhou2018stereo} do not represent scene components individually, but rely directly on a continuous volumetric representation of scene radiance, allowing for high reconstruction accuracy when interpolating views from a few RGB images.
-Because of the implicit radiance representations that these works rely on, light transport, surface representations, and scattering interactions are entangled.
-This prevents any one component from being changed or modified without fundamentally altering the others, prohibiting relighting and texture modification.
-Recently, attempts to incorporate these textures and relighting into existing neural pipelines have been proposed~\cite{bi2020neural, bi2020deep, srinivasan2020nerv}.
-While these approaches allow for relighting, they still rely on volumetric representations that prohibit fine-grained, physically-based decomposition of transport offered by conventional rendering approaches.
-Instead of further augmenting reflectance fields, we move in an alternative direction, from a physically-based rendering framework, adding neural networks into the middle of the rendering pipeline to better approximate textures and lighting, providing an understandable and learnable reconstruction.
-Through this ease of understanding, we are able to modify our representation to handle relighting, retexturing, and reshaping.
-As an added benefit, our work is more easily incorporated into existing pipelines as compared to many neural models.
+Recent advances in neural scene rendering have achieved photo-realistic view synthesis results by encoding the entire scene light transport into a learned volumetric representation~\cite{flynn2019deepview,mildenhall2020nerf,yariv2020multiview,mildenhall2019llff}.
+Here, the representations and the rendering procedure are trivially differentiable allowing for modeling complex real-world scenes.
+However, all light transport components are baked into a higher-dimensional radiance field: because of the implicit radiance representations that these works rely on, light transport, surface representations, and scattering interactions are entangled.
+This prevents any single component from being recovered or modified without fundamentally altering the others, prohibiting relighting.
+Recently, attempts to incorporate relighting into existing neural pipelines have been proposed~\cite{bi2020neural, bi2020deep, srinivasan2020nerv}.
+While these approaches allow for relighting, they rely on dense volumetric sampling for lighting and analysis which limits its variability and rendering efficiency~\cite{zhang2021nerfactor}.

-We present an approach for scene reconstruction with signed-distance fields for surface representation, spatially-varying high-frequency scattering functions, and parametrized light models, rendered using physically-based integration and sphere-marching during evaluation, only requiring extra raymarching for training.
-This partitions the optimization space into the discrete problem of surface and normal estimation, and texture and lighting estimation, allowing for interchanging of different components.
-We incorporate multiple multilayer perceptrons (MLP) inside of the rendering pipeline to mimic the universality demonstrated in volumetric neural representations~\cite{mildenhall2020nerf,bi2020neural,yariv2020multiview}, but in a principled fashion so as to maintain the understandability and efficiency of prior pipelines.
-We validate the proposed method using synthetic renderings and experimental data, where we outperform NeRV~\cite{srinivasan2020nerv} and other approaches on their point-light dataset.
-Our code is available at \url{https://github.com/princeton-computational-imaging/neural_raytracing}.